MAP9900/Convoy-Layout-Project/docs/VAE.md

 - `CVaR_90`
 - `CVaR_90_loss`

-Run-to-run variation comes from stochastic convoy realism such as position jitter, heading jitter, speed jitter, and evasive zig-zag behavior.
+Run variation comes from stochastic convoy realism such as position jitter, heading jitter, speed jitter, and evasive zig-zag behavior.
 Torpedo noise can also contribute when enabled.
-A candidate's `expected_hits` is therefore a Monte Carlo estimate under simulator stochasticity, not a deterministic property of the profile.
+A candidate's `expected_hits` is therefore a very light Monte Carlo estimate under simulator stochasticity, not a deterministic property of the profile.
+It is not expected that the number of hits changes much between runs, rather this evaluation is done as a light robustness check.

-The evaluator uses the same scored simulation and objective plumbing as the rest of the project.
-It should be used after candidate-pool generation when the question is: "Which attacks are most dangerous to this convoy layout under the simulator?"

 The notebook wrapper is `notebooks/attack_candidate_pool_eval.ipynb`.